 After losing both a child and a grandchild, Charlene is dedicated to improving and extending the lives of children with complex cardiac conditions.

 Judy Chapman (Vice President)

 Judy is Evan’s “Nana” and she has volunteered for over 15 years in the school system, from kindergarten to high school.
 Working closely with teachers and other parents has given Judy an understanding of the importance of working together for a better cause.

-Judy’s career includes 10 years in purchasing, 5 years in communication and 20 years in sales.
+Judy’s career includes 10 years in purchasing, 5 years in communications and 20 years in sales.
 Evan’s daddy Darren and Papa Bill share Judy’s passion and drive for the Evan Ty Jenkins Pediatric Research Foundation.
 Evan and children like Evan need not have passed away in vain.
 Judy is committed to bring about change in pediatric stroke prevention.